Nomad-Media/samples-js/content/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Gets the content user track.](ref:getcontentusertrack)
+> For more information about the API call used go to [Gets Content User Track](https://developer.nomad-cms.com/docs/get-content-user-track)

 ## Delete Content